tareq1988/wp-recaptcha-integration/readme.txt

   To handle this there is a filter `recaptcha_disabled_html`.
 You can return a message for your logged-in users here.
 Check out the [GitHub Repo](https://github.com/mcguffin/wp-recaptcha-integration) for details.

+- Please leave the **Contact Form 7** internal recaptcha unconfigured.
+Don't enter any keys under Contact / integration.
+  CF7 will fall back to the WP Recaptcha.
+Two recaptchas together will not work.

 - Old style reCaptcha does not work together with **WooCommerce**.

 - In **WooCommerce** the reset password form can not be protected by a captcha.
 Woocommerce does